Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 - Use can always select enties from any single table.

 There are also some drawbacks to normalization.
-- Since data is not duplicated, table joins are required.
+- Since data is not duplicated, table joins are required when retrieving data.
 This makes queries more complicated, and thus read times are slower.
 - Since joins are required, indexing does not work as efficiently.
 Again, this makes read times slower because the joins don't typically work well with indexing.

 Generally, you want to use normalization and a relational database when you require data integrity, or when creating a write-intensive application.
 When creating a read-intensive application, a NoSQL solution weithout normalization may be better, since many `JOIN`s can be eliminated.
 Alternatively you can use both a relational and non-relational database, to implement specific features within your application.